bhavanivaidya-arkin/aria-opNetworks-bulk-migrate-data-sources/README.md

 ## Contact

-@bhavanivaidya-arkin started this project and will keep maintaining it.
+@bhavanivaidya-arkin started this project.
 Reach out to me via Issues Page here on GitHub.
 If you want to contribute, also get in touch with me.